 Dropouts are defined as students who are enrolled in school at any time during the school year but are not enrolled at the end of the school year and did not transfer, graduate, or were reported as deceased.
 Students withdrawn due to chronic illness are also excluded from the dropout rate calculation.
-Students in grades 7 through 12 are included in the dropout rate calculation.
-The formula is shown below.
-The detailed information for dropout rates can be found in the link page 15
+Students grades 7 through 12 are included in the dropout rate calculation.
+The formula is shown to the right.